Spectral analysis of a mixed method for linear elasticity: The discrete problem

 By \cite{AQ1992}, on the special grids, for $r^h=2\underline{\bm{\mathit{X}}}_2^{-1}\underline{\bm{\mathit{P}}}(-{\rm skw}\underline{\bm{\upsilon}}_1)$, we can find $\bm{\mathit{s}}^h\in\bm{\mathit{S}}^h$ satisfying

 Setting $\underline{\bm{\upsilon}}_2={\rm curl}\bm{\mathit{s}}^h$, and by (\ref{0110g}), this implies that

 Above is the two-dimensional case.
 For the three-dimensional case, in terms of \cite{Z2005}, we can obtain a similar result to (\ref{1220pp}).
 By analogous analysis, we can obtain the same results as the two dimension.
 So we omit the details of the three-dimensional case here.
+Finally, setting $\underline{\bm{\upsilon}}=\underline{\bm{\upsilon}}_1+\underline{\bm{\upsilon}}_2$.
+By using (\ref{1220rr}), (\ref{1220ii}), (\ref{1220ll}) and (\ref{nn}), we get